- Books, Literature, and Writing»

 Mr Chang's Restaurant

-This Summer, Charlie had just spent the first two weeks of his Summer holidays in Morocco with his parents and had four weeks left before he had to return to school.
-Playing Hockey outside with his friends, he wasted no time in telling them that he had to go to Mr Chang's restaurant to collect his dinner, ignoring their cries to him that the game hadn't finished.
+This Summer, Charlie had just spent the first two weeks of his Summer holidays in Morocco with his parents and had four weeks remaining before he had to return to school.
+Playing Hockey outside with his friends, Charlie took great delight in telling them that he had to go to Mr Chang's restaurant to collect his dinner, ignoring their cries for him to at least finish the game.
 It was usually a Friday night that Charlie's parents would ask him to collect their Chinese order from Mr Chang's restaurant and Charlie had never took much convincing.
-Charlie loved Mr Chang's food, since the restaurant had opened on their street three years ago, Charlie and his family must have ordered food from Mr Chang, hundreds of times.
+Charlie loved Mr Chang's food, since the restaurant had opened on their street three years ago, Charlie and his family must have ordered food from Mr Chang's restaurant, hundreds of times.

-Mr Chang was an elderly man who had originally opened his restaurant with his wife, when they had both retired to England from China.
-It had always been their dream to retire to another country and run their own Chinese restaurant.
-Sadly it had only been a few years into running their own business when Mr Chang's wife had fallen ill and had passed away.
-Mr Chang returned to China to bury his wife, but instead of moving back to China for good, he decided to return to England to carry on running the restaurant on his own, keeping his wife's dream alive as much as his.
+Mr Chang was an elderly old man, he had originally opened his restaurant with his wife when they had both retired to England from China.
+It had always been their dream to retire to another country and run their own restaurant.
+Sadly, it had only been a few years into running their own business when Mr Chang's wife had fallen ill and had passed away.
+Mr Chang returned to China to bury his wife, however, instead of moving back to China for good, he decided to return to England to carry on running the restaurant on his own, keeping his wife's dream alive as much as his own.

 As Charlie approached Mr Chang's restaurant, he stopped for a second as he caught sight of Mr Chang kneeling down on the ground outside.
-He had always hated Mr Chang, ever since Mr Chang had accidentally served him up one less chicken ball than was advertised on the menu.
+He had always hated Mr Chang, loved his food but hated the old man, ever since Mr Chang had accidentally served him up one less chicken ball than was advertised on the menu.
 Eleven balls instead of the much needed twelve.
-However, Charlie had got his own back by spreading the nasty rumor.....
+Charlie had got his own back, Charlie always got his own way or his own back, spreading a nasty rumor.....

 Watching Mr Chang return to his feet, Charlie had to stop himself from heaving when he saw the dead bird in Mr Chang's hands.
 The bird which Charlie recognized to be a pigeon, was covered in its own blood and guts.
 Shocked to see Mr Chang take the dead animal into his restaurant, Charlie decided to wait a few minutes and compose himself before he entered.
 Finally opening the door and stepping inside, Mr Chang was nowhere to be seen, so Charlie rang the bell on the counter to get Mr Chang's attention.